isaaclyman/js-powered-search/README.md

 ## Wishlist

-- Allow passing in a fake "test file" or "test line" to the appropriate functions.
-The contents should pass the test defined by the predicate.
-Otherwise, you'll receive an error message.
+- Allow passing in "test files" or "test lines" to the appropriate functions.
+The user indicates whether the contents should pass or fail the test defined by the predicate.
+Tests must pass before search begins; otherwise, the user sees an error message.
 This will give a quick understanding of what the test is looking for.
-- Allow imports in search definition file.
-(This is untested, probably doesn't work, and may not be possible.)
+- Allow imports in search definition files.
+(This probably doesn't work and may not be possible.)
+- Write tests for this extension to ensure maintainability.